KillahPotatoes/KP-Liberation/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: 'It is recommended to ask questions here: https://discord.gg/bpPUU48'
+about: 'It is recommended to ask questions at the <a href="https://discord.gg/bpPUU48">KP Community Discord</a>'

 ---